-- 1. This report describes the exploratory longline fishery for Antarctic toothfish (Dissostichus mawsoni) in Subarea 88.2.
-Prior to 2017, this fishery was an exploratory fishery for Dissostichus spp., however, in order to better align the target species with the assessment process the target species was specified as D. mawsoni, with any Patagonian toothfish (D. eleginoides) caught counting towards the catch limit for D. mawsoni. - 2.
-Subarea 88.2 is divided into nine small-scale research units (SSRUs) (A-I) (see Figure 1).
-In SSRUs 882C-H, D. mawsoni are thought to comprise a single stock and are currently managed with two catch limits: one for SSRUs 882C-G (slope/shelf SSRUs) and one for SSRU 882H (northern seamounts).
-SSRU 882I has a catch limit of 0 tonnes.
-Dissostichus mawsoni in SSRUs 882A-B are considered to be part of the Ross Sea region stock and are managed within the assessment for Subarea 88.1.
+1. This report describes the exploratory longline fishery for Antarctic toothfish (Dissostichus mawsoni) in Subarea 88.2.
+Prior to 2017, this fishery was an exploratory fishery for Dissostichus spp., however, in order to better align the target species with the assessment process the target species was specified as D. mawsoni, with any Patagonian toothfish (D. eleginoides) caught counting towards the catch limit for D. mawsoni.

+2. D. mawsoni in small-scale research units (SSRUs) 882A-B (between 150° and 170°W) are considered to be part of the Ross Sea region stock and are managed within the assessment for Subarea 88.1.
+In the remainder of this report, Subarea 88.2 is considered to refer to the part of the subarea between 115° and 150°W (see Figure 1).
+Within Subarea 88.2, the management of D. mawsoni catch limits was developed for the slope/shelf area and for northern seamounts (SSRU 882H).
+The area north of SSRU 882H has a catch limit of 0 tonnes.
+The subarea has also been divided into nine small-scale research units (SSRUs) (A-I) (see www.gis.ccamlr.org).